sked-dev/sked/readme.md

 ### What can it do?

-SKED is currently in the development stage.  v0.1 (beta) is scheduled to be released at the end of October, and will have the following functions:
+SKED is still in an early development stage.  v0.1 allows you to:

- * View and modify a list of assignments and their due dates
+ * View and modify a list of assignments and due dates

- * Split assignments into pieces by creating subtasks
- * Get visual feedback of the remaining time for the assignment as well as progress made.
+### How do I get it?

+Make sure Java is up to date on your machine.
+SKED is currently built on Java 1.8.

+Next, download and run [the executable](https://github.com/bsu-cs222-fall2015/FP-bnbryant-dearmond-grevers-msdewitt/releases/download/0.1/sked_v0.1.jar).